samibarbaglia/5GSport-IoT-Phase-2/README.md

-# 🌐 Innovation IoT Project
+# 🌐 Metropolia x Nokia 5G Sport Project (IoT)

-This project integrates a **Movesense device** and a **Bynav M10 module** with a **Raspberry Pi Pico WH**, forming an IoT system that collects movement and GNSS data and forwards it to an MQTT broker over Wi-Fi.
+This project was the second phase of Metropolia UAS' 5G Sport project for Nokia.
+It integrates a **Movesense device** and a **Bynav M10 module** with a **Raspberry Pi Pico WH**, forming an IoT system that collects movement and GNSS data and forwards it to an MQTT broker over Wi-Fi.

+**Phase 2** added new GNSS functionality for better location accuracy by replacing DFRobot TEL0157 with Bynav M10.
+The respository for [Phase 1 can be found here](https://github.com/hannahhoang2704/IoTSport-IceHockey-Tracker).

 ---